michaelsousajr/Ascii-Cat/README.md

-Plugin to have random ascii cats in your CLI.
+Script that echos silly random cats to your terminal.